The Ultimate 3-Week Bali and Lombok Itinerary for Families with Kids

 - 🛏️ Stay: Beachfront resorts, relaxed bungalows

-4.2 Why We Love the Gili Islands With Kids
+Why We Love Gili Trawangan with Kids

 Gili T felt like a mini-adventure within our island-hopping route.
 Our kids absolutely loved cycling around the island — the lack of cars makes it easy and safe to explore as a family.
 Most of the island is stroller-friendly too, especially the main paths.